-The Deputy Designated Safeguarding Lead:
+The Deputy Designated Safeguarding Lead(s):

-Is appropriately trained and, in the absence of the designated person, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
-In the event of the long-term absence of the designated person, the deputy will assume all of the functions above.
+Are appropriately trained and, in the absence of the Designated Safeguarding Lead, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+In the event of the long-term absence of the designated safeguarding lead, the deputy will assume all of the functions above.

 If the DSL (or deputy) are not available, staff should contact a member of the leadership team to seek advice.
-Advice can also be sought from colleagues in One Call, the Local Authority's single point of access on 01670 536400.
+Advice can also be sought from colleagues in the Schools' Safeguarding team (01670 622720) or One Call, the Local Authority's single point of access on 01670 536400

-The governing body:
+The Governing Body: